 Students will learn the fundamentals of the science of nutrition with emphasis on energy nutrients, minerals and vitamins, their functions, their dietary sources, and how the body handles them from ingestion through excretion.
 Topics include the recommended nutrient intakes and guidelines for healthy eating.
+Credit will be granted for only one of HNU 261 or HNU 215.
 Prerequisites: CHEM 100 or 150; BIOL 111 or 105.
 Three credits.